DrPH, Public Health, Georgia State University, 2021

 BS in Health Promotion & Behavior, University of Georgia, 2011

-Walsh previously was as an ORISE fellow at the Centers for Disease Control and Prevention’s National Center for Birth Defects and Developmental Disabilities, where she supported communication efforts related to the “Learn the Signs.
+Previously, Jyll was an ORISE fellow at the Centers for Disease Control and Prevention’s National Center for Birth Defects and Developmental Disabilities, where she supported communication efforts related to the “Learn the Signs.
 Act Early.” program for parents of children with developmental delays.
-Walsh also worked as the program coordinator for PCA Georgia from 2014-2017 after earning her Master of Public Health from Georgia State.
+She has also worked with Strengthening Families Georgia to manage their statewide training program.